 Jan Keesen studied law at the EBS University of Business and Law in Wiesbaden and at Queen’s University School of Law in Kingston (Canada).
 He completed his law studies (focus: corporate and restructuring law), which were sponsored by the Konrad Adenauer Foundation, in 2018 with the First State Examination in Law.
 In the same year, he also obtained a master’s degree in economics (topic of the master’s thesis: public choice theory and populism).

-From July 2018 until June 2022, Jan Keesen was a research assistant at the chair of Prof. Dr. Emanuel V. Towfigh.
+From July 2018 until June 2022, Jan Keesen was a Junior Researcher at the Chair of Prof. Dr. Emanuel V. Towfigh.